arkency/posts/posts/2021-01-08-4-simple-strategies-to-start-with-event-versioning.md

 See also: [the RES docs on migrating events](https://railseventstore.org/docs/v1/migrating_messages/).

-I guess this is what most people would intuitively do if they weren't previously exposed to the topic of event versioning, but I believe in most cases you should not.
+I guess this is what most people would intuitively do if they weren't previously exposed to the topic of event versioning, but I believe in most cases you should not do it.
 Looks like it's just fine, but:

 * Do you control all the consumers?
 * An event is a fact — should you be changing the history?